RahatIbnRafiq/rahatibnrafiq.github.io/_pages/llm_curriculum.md

 date: 2025-10-17
 permalink: /llm_curriculum/
 ---
-# Curriculum: Balancing Domains and Difficulty in LLM Training

 This stage governs **what data** the model learns from, **when** it sees each type, and **how much weight** each domain receives.
 Curriculum design dramatically affects convergence speed, reasoning ability, and transfer performance.